Introduction

 go-quai

-Now that the dependencies are installed, we can clone the go-quai repository.
+Now that the dependencies are installed, we can clone the go-quai repository from the root directory.

 git clone https://github.com/dominant-strategies/go-quai